 Leith Vegan Quarter

 Everyone loves a bit of street food these days.
 Running on the first Saturday of every month, the Vegan Quarter at Leith market is a quick couple of stops away from town on the 22 bus route.
 My first trip to the market was pretty exciting; vegan pizza, vegan cake, vegan donor kebabs (yeah, you heard me!!).
 I’m still not really over my excitement.
-Be sure not to miss Hilary and Alberto at the Sgaia ‘mheat’ stand – my favourite vegan visionaries, I love how passionate they are.
-Focusing on simply letting you try what their cruelty free options have to offer (as opposed to guilt tripping), the duo sell their own vegan steak, burgers, bacon, deli meats…*drools*
+Be sure not to miss Hilary and Alberto at the Sgaia ‘Mheat’ stand; my favourite vegan visionaries, their passion is unrivalled.
+Focusing on simply letting you try what their cruelty free options have to offer (as opposed to guilt tripping), the duo sell their own vegan steak, burgers, bacon, deli meats. *Drools*

-Unreal ‘pub grub’ veggie/vegan style.
+Unreal ‘pub grub’, veggie/vegan style.
 Paradise Palms oozes cool, acting as a diner, bar, events venue and record store.
-The ideal stop to take your meat eating friends, as they specialise in burgers, hot dogs and all things calorific – they won’t even notice its not meat!
-Their Facebook page details the shed load of events they run, including pub crafts and charity music festivals.
+The ideal stop to take your meat eating friends as they specialise in burgers, hot dogs and all things calorific.
+They won’t even notice its not meat!
+Their Facebook page details the plentiful list of events they run, including pub crafts and charity music festivals.
 Go try their pulled BBQ jack fruit and hot dogs now!!

 My ‘best kept secret’ of the bunch.
-Again, not specifically vegan/veggie, but Wee Buddha‘s menu is heavy on the cruelty free side, with the chef making the concerted effort to make their bowl dishes vegan friendly, using tasty Asian ingredients.
-The best bit.. the price!!
+Again, not specifically vegan/veggie, but Wee Buddha‘s menu is heavy on the cruelty free side.
+The chef makes a concerted effort to make their bowl dishes vegan friendly, using tasty Asian ingredients.
+The best bit?
+The price!
 Great value for money, the Malay veggie curry and udon noodle dishes were more than enough to fill my dustbin sized stomach at way under the £10 mark.
-If you’re feeling flash, also dip into their cocktail menu; when we were there, the staff were really keen to try out their new recipes for us.
+If you’re feeling flash, also dip into their cocktail menu.
+When we were there, the staff were really keen to try out their new recipes for us.